pchiorean/Indentz/README.md

 - **Run a script** will run a JavaScript or AppleScript before exporting – e.g., one of the other scripts from this section.

 **Output options:**
-- **Export in a custom folder:** By default the files are exported in the same folder as the source document, but you can choose a custom one.
+- **Export in a custom folder:** Files export to the source document's folder by default.
+You can specify a different folder if needed.

-- **Add a suffix:** This string will be appended to the name of the exported files.\
+- **Add a suffix:** This string will be appended to the name of the exported files.
-  _Tip:_ A preset can be 'paired' with a suffix by adding it to its name after the _last_ underscore – e.g., when you select the preset `X4_350dpi_39L300_print`, the suffix will be automatically changed to `print`.
+  > 🎓 Add a suffix to a preset by including it after the _last_ underscore.
+For example, selecting preset `X4_350dpi_39L300_HighRes` will automatically set the suffix to `HighRes`.

-- **Sort files into subfolders by suffix**: Files will be exported in a subfolder named after the suffix, up to the first `+` character – e.g., for a suffix `print` the PDF will be exported as `print/Document_print.pdf`, and for `print+diecut` as `print/Document_print+diecut.pdf`.
+- **Sort files into subfolders by suffix**: Files will be sorted into subfolders matching their suffix name, using the text before the first `+` character.
+For example, `HighRes/` for suffix `HighRes`, and also `HighRes/` for suffix `HighRes+Diecut`.

 - **Sort files into subfolders by date**: Files will be exported in a subfolder named `MM.DD` (current month/day).

-- **Overwrite existing files:** The files will be overwritten if the destination is the same.
-If unchecked, the files will get unique names by incrementing their index – for example, we'll export `Document_preview3.pdf` if there is already a `Document_preview2.pdf` in the export folder or its subfolders.
+- **Overwrite existing files:** Files will be overwritten if saved to the same location.
+If unchecked, files will get unique names with incremented numbers – for example, if `Document_LowRes2.pdf` exists anywhere in the export folder or its subfolders, the new file will be named `Document_LowRes3.pdf`.

 **Source update:**
-- **Save modified documents:** Will update source documents after export – e.g., if you want to preserve changes made by a script.
+- **Save modified documents:** Updates source documents after export – e.g., to preserve any script-applied changes.

-- **Use 'Save as...' to reduce size:** This is useful for reducing the size of documents that have been modified many times (with each regular save the document grows with the latest changes).
+- **Use 'Save as...' to reduce size:** This is particularly helpful for documents that have been edited multiple times, as regular saves can accumulate and increase the file size.

 **Global options:**
 - **Upgrade [Converted] documents**: Will upgrade documents from previous versions of InDesign.

-_Tip:_ The settings are saved every time you run the script, but if you keep the **Opt/Alt** key pressed while clicking **Start**, they will not be updated for the current session.
+> 🎓 Settings are automatically saved each time you run the script.
+However, holding the **Opt/Alt** key while clicking **Start** will prevent settings from updating during the current session.

-_Suggested shortcut:_ `⌃E`

 #### **PrepareForExport**

 Hides all layers starting with either a dot or a hyphen, plus a hard-coded list of _do-not-print_ layers (see below).
 Additionally, it moves all page objects from **varnish**, **uv**, **foil**, **silver** and **white** to separate spreads and labels the spreads.

-_Tip:_ The script is designed to be run with [**`QuickExport`**](#quickexport).
+> 💡 The script is designed to be run with [**`QuickExport`**](#quickexport).

 #### **DNPLayersShow** and **DNPLayersHide**
 Shows or hides all layers starting with either a dot or a hyphen, plus a hard-coded list of _do-not-print_ layers: